EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 Use Temporary Tables and not Table Variables.

-- There are optimization limitation like lack of statistics that very frequently lead to performance issues.
+- There is optimization limitation like lack of statistics that very frequently lead to performance issues.
 The advice of "use table variables if you have less than NNN rows" is flawed.
-It might seem like temporary tables are performant but they are not scalable with a couple more years of data.
+It might seem like temporary tables are performant, but they are not scalable with a couple more years of data.
 - There are two use cases for table variable and are infrequently called for.
-  1. Extremely highly-called code where recompiles from temporary table activity is a problem
+  1. Extremely highly called code where recompiles from temporary table activity is a problem
   2. Audit scenarios when you need to keep data after a transaction is rolled back.

 ```sql